rsyncOSX/rsyncuidocs/content/en/blog/SwiftConcurrency.md

 - preparing and executing `rsync` synchronization tasks (including building arguments)
 - monitoring progress and termination of `rsync` tasks
-    - progress is tracked via an asynchronous sequence on the main thread driven by notification center events
+    - the collection of output from rsync is performed by an actor, while the actual reporting of the number of files transferred is executed on a main thread for UI updates
 - some write and read operations

 ### Swift Version 6 and the New Concurrency Model